-- As long as you continue to be an active customer in use of our services (including purchasing services/products, engaging with emails and downloading content) we will retain and process information about you.
+- As long as you continue to be an active customer in the use of our services (including purchasing services/products, engaging with emails and downloading content), we will retain and process information about you.
 In such cases, you will be considered to be an ‘active’ customer.
 If you have not been ‘active’ as a customer for a period of three years, Nettitude will annually delete/anonymise any personal data held relating to you.

 - Personal data gathered as part of the delivery of professional or managed services about you, or employees or customers will be maintained for the minimum document period as defined by regulation and/or legislation.
-If this is not defined then it will be held for a maximum of 3 years.
+If this is not defined, then it will be held for a maximum of 3 years.

-- Personal data linked to the processing of insurance claims, subject access requests, disputes, disciplinary or police matters will only be kept for as long as it necessary for those purposes, as each is applicable.
+- Personal data linked to the processing of insurance claims, subject access requests, disputes, disciplinary or police matters will only be kept for as long as is necessary for those purposes, as each is applicable.

 9. IP addresses and cookies

 We may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer’s hard drive.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added, and the cookie helps analyse web traffic when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.